UCSD-ECEMAE-148/fall-final-project-team-9/README.md

 ## Abstract
 Our goal was to have the car traveling on a straight path, with parking spots parallel to it's path (one on it's left, one on it's right).
-Based on the occupancy of these spots (using a "No Parking" sign), the car decides which spot is open and parks in that spot.
+Based on the occupancy of these spots (using a "No Parking" sign), the car decides which spot is open and parks in that spot using a "Look, Measure, then Execute" type of strategy.
 The system was implemented within a ROS2 framework, utilizing an OAK-D Lite camera for depth perception and OpenCV for real-time computer vision processing.
 Additionally, a sweeper mechanism was installed using a servo motor controlled by a PCA9685 driver to remove interfering objects.